-The increasing ambitions towards net zero stipulated by the Paris Agreement, the EGD and via voluntary targets from companies, implies that accounting and complying for indirect emissions from Scope 2 and 3 will play an ever increasing role in achieving these pledges.
-It is also important to mention that most companies, regulated under EU or national obligations, have significant Scope 2, 3 and impact Scope 4 emissions.
+The increasing ambitions towards net-zero stipulated by the Paris Agreement, the EGD and via voluntary targets from companies, implies that accounting and complying for indirect emissions from Scope 2 and 3 will play an ever-increasing role in achieving these pledges.
+It is also important to mention that most companies, regulated under EU or national obligations, have significant Scope 2 and 3 emissions.

 From the regulatory standpoint, a holistic view on how Scope 2 and 3 emissions are addressed and accounted for has been lacking.
 The main directives which currently govern the EU’s ambition and corporate compliance are set through Scope 1 emissions.